-UVM Administration, faculty union negotiations stall
+UVM administration, faculty union negotiations stall

-BURLINGTON, Vt. – Ongoing negotiations over the Fall 2020 return to campus between the University of Vermont and the school’s faculty union have reached an impasse, according to statements from both sides of the talks.
+BURLINGTON, Vt. – Negotiations between the University of Vermont and the school’s faculty union over how the campus has reopened for fall 2020 have reached an impasse, according to statements from both sides.

 - Faculty choice to teach remotely due to health and safety concerns